ms-laki/minitalk/README.md

 Rigor

-# Evaluation Resources - How to Test/Run Program
+# How to Run Minitalk
-To test the program, you need 2 iTerm ready.
+To run the program, you need 2 iTerm open.

-1. First type make into both iTerm
+1. First type `make` into both iTerm
-2. Then in one iTerm, type ./server
+2. Then in one iTerm, type `./server` .
+This will give you a number that is the server PID number.
-3. Get the Server PID from the iTerm with the server and type in the other iTerm ./client [PID number] “your message here in quotation marks”
+3. Copy the PID number and in the other iTerm, type `./client [PID number] “your message here in quotation marks”`
-4. You should see your message from one iTerm to the another.
+4. You should see your message from one iTerm to the another iTerm.